How to Fix “Adobe Fill & Sign Not Working”?

 Uncheck Enable Protected Mode at Startup in the Adobe Acrobat Preferences

-3. Restart the system and check if the Fill and Sign feature is working properly.
+3. Restart your computer and see if Fill and Sign works.

-1. Launch the Adobe Acrobat and go to Edit > Preferences > Language.
+1. Open Adobe Acrobat, go to Edit > Preferences > Language.

 2. Set Application Language to English and click OK.